keldaanCommunity/pokemonAutoChess/changelog/patch-3.7.md

 - Passive abilities are now indicated separately on pokemon tooltips
 - Pokemon tooltips are now displayed in the wiki
 - Added an arrow indicator and a sound effect on Carousel rounds
+- Resurection now has an animation and a 1.5 second delay before the pokemon is revived

 # Misc